 Other Members of the Veterinary Team

-A practice manager supervises the business aspects of a veterinary clinic, including accounting, customer service, and staffing.
-A practice manager can help streamline the clinic’s workflow to maximize revenue.
+A practice manager supervises the business aspects of a veterinary clinic, including accounting,customer service, and staffing.
+A practice manager may also oversee the practice’s marketing and social media.
 At some larger practices, this is a dedicated position.
 In smaller practices, a veterinarian, CVT, or others may handle some of these duties.
 There is a certification program for veterinary practice managers.
 In Oregon, a practice manager earns a median wage of $21.00 per hour (2016 data).
 A certified veterinary practice manager (CVPM) will often earn more.

 Certified Veterinary Technician (CVT)